Published on Brock University (http://www.brocku.ca)

 Each thesis student must defend his or her thesis at a public oral examination.
 Thesis students should be aware that it can take up to two months to schedule a defence after the final version of the thesis has been submitted.
 All participants will do as much as possible to expedite the process, but identifying and obtaining the agreement of examining committee members, allowing them time to read the thesis, and finding a suitable date for the defence can take a considerable amount of time.
 It is a requirement of Faculty of Graduate Studies that external examiners receive the thesis four weeks before the defence date.
 Students needing to graduate by a certain date must take this into account.
 Students will receive a written report from the external examiner one week before the defence, and will be able to respond to this report at the oral examination.

-After the defence, thesis students must make whatever changes are required and submit three corrected and properly formatted copies of the thesis for binding; additional copies can be submitted at this time for binding for the student's personal use.
+After the defence, thesis students must make any necessary corrections and submit a properly formatted copy of the thesis for the digital repository.

 SCHEDULE OF PROGRAM DEADLINES